telerik/blazor-docs/components/datepicker/overview.md

 ### Styling and Appearance

-The following parameters enable you to customize the appearance of the Blazor Date Picker:
+The following parameters enable you to customize the appearance of the Blazor DatePicker:

 | Attribute | Type and Default Value | Description |
 |----------|----------|----------|